phoenix-rtos/phoenix-rtos-doc/quickstart/armv7a7-imx6ull-evk.md

  - File has been written correctly.
 JUMP_ADDRESS 0x00908000
  - To the address: 0x908000
-~/phoenix-rtos-project/_boot/armv7a7-imx6ull-evk$
 ```

-- The plo user interface should appear in the console.
+- The PLO user interface appears in the console.

 ```
 Phoenix-RTOS loader v.
 1.21 rev: a8408b1